-Our Council Plan priority for 2022-25 is to deliver 'good quality, responsive, and dignified care and support for adults in Solihull when they need it.'
-To achieve this, as well as our Directorate vision, our transformation programme coordinates several key work areas.
-For 2024-25, these are:
+Our Council Plan ambition for 2025-30 is that 'adults are supported to maximise wellbeing and independence.'
+Alongside this there is the ambition that there are 'services that people need in the right place at the right time'.
+To achieve these, as well as our Directorate vision, our transformation programme co-ordinates several key work areas.
+For 2025-26, these are: